readium/readium-css/docs/CSS11-further_details.md

 If you’re familiar with CSS preprocessors (LESS, SASS, Stylus, etc.), you already know how to use it.
 It indeed relies on variables and functions, which are available in vanilla CSS today.

-What’s noteworthy is that you can customize the entire publication by setting CSS variables (a.k.a. custom properties) and either use AS-IS on runtime or compile as a static representation before runtime (PostCSS config coming soon).
+What’s noteworthy is that you can customize the entire publication by setting CSS variables (a.k.a. custom properties) and either use AS-IS at runtime or compile as a static representation before runtime (PostCSS config coming soon).

 The stylesheet will then use those variables defined at the `:root` level.